Your weekly dose of sports betting tips, news and humor, every Saturday at 10am Eastern.

 These nuggets were sent to The Power Rank’s email newsletter.
 This is a free service that strives to be:

-Other emails offer analysis of college football, NFL and World Cup games that founder Dr. Ed Feng has bet based on the analytics he developed from his Stanford PhD.
+Other emails offer analysis of college football and NFL games that founder Ed Feng has bet.

 To get this free service delivered straight into your inbox, enter your best email address and click on “Sign up now!”